WebMechanix/SimpleConsent/README.md

 4. ❌ You require support for dead browsers like Internet Explorer (we'll never do this don't ask)
 5. ❌ You need bundled "baked in" (cookie pun intended) geolocation routing or a built-in cookie scanner.

-### ⚠️ Legal Disclaimer! ⚠️

-**The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations are not a substitute for proper legal counsel**.

-As such, installing this tool on your website does not "magically" make you compliant with regional data collection laws - it must be configured properly with Google Tag Manager to work correctly.

-**It cannot be understated to always consult with a data privacy professional to ensure your consent banner configuration is compliant with regional data collection laws.**

 ---

 ### Getting Started